 We are now ready to write a program to download to the Handy Board.
-From a text editor such as DOS edit or Windows Notepad, save a file named sample.c in the c:\handy directory.
+Open a new file and save the file as sample.c in the c:\handy directory.
 Type the following in your program:

 '''

-void main(){
+void main() {

 printf("You now know how to download\n");

 }

 '''